Kennethenow1/Connect-Four-Game-/README.md

 # Connect-Four-Game-
-A cool project I worked on during my vibe coding class which as its name suggests is a recreation of the connect four game.
+A cool project I worked on during my vibe coding class which as its name suggests, is a recreation of the connect four game.
+As you all will see its a complete frontend-only Connect Four game with an expressive AI opponent, comprehensive game history, and an in-app console.

-# Connect Four - Neo-Brutalist Edition

-A complete frontend-only Connect Four game with an expressive AI opponent, comprehensive game history, and an in-app console.
 Built with vanilla JavaScript (ES modules) and a striking Neo-Brutalist aesthetic.

 ## Features